 -While the rules of quarantining will need to be adhered to, workplaces will benefit by developing various lines of defense against infection.

 The second line of defense is at the workplace entrance, where each person is checked for key parameters and symptoms like temperature, heart rate, and oxygen levels before being allowed to enter.
-Test equipment for these parameters are surprisingly quick and efficient.
+Test equipment for these parameters is surprisingly quick and efficient.

 The third line of defense will be the compulsory usage of protective gear – including masks, gloves, and sanitizers – to ensure that the spread is minimized even if it does cross the first two lines to enter workspaces.
 Having the disinfection partner continuously protect all high-touch areas like door handles, lift buttons, staircase rails, etc., will also be critical.
 Lastly, an isolation room will be needed in all offices to quickly quarantine anybody who feels unwell.
 A designated doctor-on-call is a must.